XChelan/XChelan/README.md

 - 🌱 I’m currently in engineer studies
 - 📫 How to reach me : my discord is chelan_
 - 😄 Pronouns: she/they
-- ⚡ Fun fact: I have hypersudation !
+- ⚡ Fun fact: I have hyperhydrosis !
 Don't hesitate to look it up, you'll learn something

 <!---
 XChelan/XChelan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.